ArshiFarooq802/notionIQ--1/replit.md

 - Click "New Chat" to start fresh conversation
 - Export any conversation as PDF using download button

-### 3. **Organize with Folders**
+### 3. **Organize with Folders (Windows Explorer Style)**
 - Click "Folders" in sidebar
+- **Create Root Folder**: Click "+" in sidebar or use "New Folder" card in main area
+- **Create Subfolders**: Select parent folder, then use "New Folder" card or hover over folder in picker
-- Click "+" to create new folder
+- **Browse Subfolders**: Click subfolder cards to navigate deeper
-- Type folder name and press Enter
+- Expand/collapse folders in sidebar tree
 - Drag folders to reorder them
 - Click three dots on folder for rename/delete options
-- Create subfolders by selecting parent folder first
+- **Unified View**: See both subfolders and files together in main area

 ### 4. **Upload Files**
-- Select a folder from left panel
+- Select a folder from left panel (or create new one)
-- Drag and drop files or click upload area
+- Click "Add Files" card at top of folder contents
+- Or click "+" in sidebar for quick access
 - Supported: JPG, PNG, PDF, DOCX
 - Files automatically parsed for metadata (size, pages, type)
-- View uploaded files as cards in right panel
+- View uploaded files as cards alongside subfolders

+### 4b. **Preview Files**
+- Click anywhere on a file card (except action buttons) to open preview
+- Navigate between files using arrow keys or on-screen buttons
+- Press Escape or click X to close preview
+- Download files directly from preview modal

 ### 5. **Summarize Documents**
 - Click "Summarize" button on any file card